-The Problem: In January 2015, the United States recorded a 15% decrease in the number of people experiencing homelessness since 2014.
+The Problem: The federal housing pilot funding has ended.
+In January 2015, the United States recorded a 15% decrease in the number of people experiencing homelessness since 2014.
 While Kansas saw a 7% decrease in its total homeless population, it saw a 16.9% increase in chronic homeless individuals during that time - a population that includes people living with a serious mental illness who end up in state hospitals, emergency rooms and jails.
 Those with complex health, mental health and/or substance use disorders often struggle with homelessness, sub-standard housing, transportation, and social supports that inhibit them from maintaining good health.
 They are often frequent utilizers of emergency systems, including inpatient hospital stays, emergency room visits, ambulance rides.